replikativ/hasch/README.md

 - If keeping sorted maps/sets is feasable for high-throughput applications, allow to hash them sequentally.

 # Contributors
+- Max Penet
 - James Conroy-Finn
 - Konrad Kühne
 - Christian Weilbach

 ## License

-Copyright © 2014-2016 Christian Weilbach and contributors
+Copyright © 2014-2018 Christian Weilbach and contributors

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.